MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 ## The finished app

 Congratulations!
-You've completed the code for the calculator app, built and debugged it, and added it to a repo, all in Visual Studio.
+You completed the code for the calculator app, built and debugged it, and added it to a repo, all in Visual Studio.

 ## Next steps